elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-primary-characteristics-and-causes-of-coma-and-which-brain-regions-are-typically-affected.md

 url: /learn/psychology/questions/what-are-the-primary-characteristics-and-causes-of-coma-and-which-brain-regions-are-typically-affected
 score: -1.0
 related_article1:
-    id: 164841
+    id: 164833
-    title: In what ways does consciousness affect decision-making and self-consciousness, particularly in relation to anxiety and depression?
+    title: >-
+        What are the main components of consciousness, and how do they relate to awareness and responsiveness?
     subject: Psychology
-    url: /learn/psychology/questions/in-what-ways-does-consciousness-affect-decisionmaking-and-selfconsciousness-particularly-in-relation-to-anxiety-and-depression
+    url: /learn/psychology/questions/what-are-the-main-components-of-consciousness-and-how-do-they-relate-to-awareness-and-responsiveness
 related_article2:
-    id: 164845
+    id: 164836
-    title: Explain the concept of blindsight and how it demonstrates unconscious visual processing despite cortical blindness.
+    title: >-
+        What are the key functions of the reticular activating system in relation to wakefulness and attention regulation?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-concept-of-blindsight-and-how-it-demonstrates-unconscious-visual-processing-despite-cortical-blindness
+    url: /learn/psychology/questions/what-are-the-key-functions-of-the-reticular-activating-system-in-relation-to-wakefulness-and-attention-regulation
 related_article3:
-    id: 164836
+    id: 164851
-    title: What are the key functions of the reticular activating system in relation to wakefulness and attention regulation?
+    title: >-
+        How do psychoactive substances alter conscious states, and what are the potential long-term effects on brain function and consciousness?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-functions-of-the-reticular-activating-system-in-relation-to-wakefulness-and-attention-regulation
+    url: /learn/psychology/questions/how-do-psychoactive-substances-alter-conscious-states-and-what-are-the-potential-longterm-effects-on-brain-function-and-consciousness
 related_article4:
-    id: 164845
+    id: 164851
-    title: Explain the concept of blindsight and how it demonstrates unconscious visual processing despite cortical blindness.
+    title: >-
+        How do psychoactive substances alter conscious states, and what are the potential long-term effects on brain function and consciousness?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-concept-of-blindsight-and-how-it-demonstrates-unconscious-visual-processing-despite-cortical-blindness
-related_article5:
-    id: 164848
-    title: What are the main differences between verbal and non-verbal auditory agnosias, and how do they compare to aphasia in terms of language processing?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-differences-between-verbal-and-nonverbal-auditory-agnosias-and-how-do-they-compare-to-aphasia-in-terms-of-language-processing
+    url: /learn/psychology/questions/how-do-psychoactive-substances-alter-conscious-states-and-what-are-the-potential-longterm-effects-on-brain-function-and-consciousness
 ---

 &nbsp;